How Long Does It Take to Resolve a Medicare Lien After a Personal Injury Settlement?

 Average Resolution Times

-For most claimants, a realistic expectation is that lien resolution will take between 4 and 8 months after settlement.
+For most claimants, a realistic expectation is that medicare lien resolution will take between 4 and 8 months after settlement.
 That range can shorten if all documentation is ready and communication channels are efficient.

 It can lengthen if disputes arise over which charges are injury-related or if multiple conditional payment updates are required.